 How To Really Follow the Mediterranean Diet

-In an attempt to try to offer some more concrete advice on this front, I went to Crete a couple years back to find out what exactly Cretans were eating when researchers found them in the peak of health.
-What I learned is that while much of the Cretan tradition can be vague, quixotic and even a little arbitrary, there are specific changes we can make to our American reality that can bring us more in line with the Mediterranean ideal.
+Over the course of the last decade I’ve spent a fair bit of time in Crete where the diet was originally “discovered” by Rockefeller Foundation social scientists in the 1940s.
+I’ve also done not a small amount of follow up research with contemporary scholars of “the diet.”
+What I learned in the course of my studies is that while much of the Cretan tradition can be vague, quixotic and even a little arbitrary, there are specific changes we can make to our American reality that can bring us more in line with the Mediterranean ideal.

 1. Plenty of carbs but the right carbs